 - Insulators, Isolators, Insulation

 Acoustic Surveys & Tests

 Atec performs many types of acoustic studies, including:

-- Surveys and tests of the impact of noise on structures within a facility, including reflective noise limitations of engines within a test cell
+- Surveys and tests of the impact of noise on structures within a facility, including reflective noise limitations of engines and systems within a test cell

 - Surveys and tests of the impact of noise propagated to the environment from a fixed installation, such as a test cell.
 Also known as an environmental impact study.
 Atec can also perform environmental impact studies of aircraft around air bases